 Architects can plan both the interior and exterior of a building and are aware of the community’s building permit process and building codes.
-They’re highly proficient in planning electrical and plumbing layouts.
+They are highly proficient in planning electrical and plumbing layouts.
 The architect will also help with limited aspects of interior design, such as ceilings and trim.

 Homeowners in the Martha’s Vineyard community might find it preferable to skip the contractor altogether and hire an architect only.
 You get first-rate service and the assurance that a professional will take care of the entire project, making sure the building is safe, sound and aesthetically appealing.
 If a general contractor is used, they also can oversee construction administration, making sure everyone involved is effectively communicating and plans are being executed as planned.

-Interior designers usually don’t have extensive educational training in engineering or architecture.
-They seldom deal with the exterior of a building but focus primarily on interior design and space planning.
+Interior designers focus primarily on interior design and space planning, rather than engineering or architecture.
 The designer can create a lighting plan and help you choose your fixtures and recommend where to place them.
 They’ll also help you select the types of flooring and backsplashes that coordinate with your décor.
 Other tasks of the designer include choosing hardware and finishes, selecting paint and wallpaper, and choosing window treatments and other furnishings.
 A qualified interior designer will always consider the latest in modern design techniques.